Surrogate Mother FAQs

 We work hard to make sure you have the right match.
 We cannot specify how long it will take you to get matched.
 There are many factors that can attribute to the match such as location, willingness to pump breast milk, willingness to carry multiples, etc… Our matches are based on preferences of the Intended Parents as well as our gestational surrogates.

 There are no out of pocket expenses to our surrogates.
 If so, they are usually minor and you are always reimbursed for them.
 All necessary expenses for the transfer are covered.
 Should you need travel accommodations there is no out of pocket for that either.
 You will also receive a $350 monthly miscellaneous fee in order to assist with miscellaneous fees that you incur due to the surrogacy.
+Learn more on our surrogate compensation page.

 Yes this is possible.
 The Surrogacy Source can manage the surrogacy arrangement if you’re matched with a family member or friend.